Tiffany Mitchell (basketball): WNBA

 Mitchell was selected ninth overall in the 2016 WNBA draft by the Indiana Fever.
 She scored a game-high 18 points for the Fever in her WNBA debut.
 She played all 34 games during the 2016 season and averaged 8.6 points per game, earning a place in the WNBA All-Rookie Team.
 In 2021, she played her sixth season for the Fever.

+On January 31, 2024, Mitchell was traded to the Connecticut Sun alongside the 19th pick in the 2024 WNBA draft in exchange for Natisha Hiedeman.

+On February 7, 2025, she signed as a free agent with the Las Vegas Aces.
+She was waived by the Aces on June 30.
+She was subsequently signed by the Seattle Storm on July 11.

 Overseas

 In her first WNBA off-season, Mitchell played for Nadezhda Orenburg of the Russian Women's Basketball Premier League during the 2016–17 season.

 Mitchell's next overseas stint came during the 2018–19 season.
 She started the season in Turkey with Mersin Büyükşehir Belediyespor, later joining OGM Ormanspor in December 2018.
-She left OGM Ormanspor in January 2019 and in March 2019 joined Elitzur Ramla in Israel.
+She left OGM Ormanspor in January 2019 and in March 2019 joined Elitzur Ramla from Israeli League.

-Mitchell returned to Elitzur Ramla for the 2019–20 and 2020–21 seasons.
+Mitchell returned to Elitzur Ramla for the 2019–20 and 2020–21 seasons and win championship.

+In December 2024 returned to Israeli League and joined to Hapoel Lev Jerusalem for the 2024–25 seasons.

+Melbourne Boomers

 For the 2021–22 season, Mitchell moved to Australia to play for the Melbourne Boomers of the Women's National Basketball League (WNBL).
 The Boomers won the WNBL title in that season, Mitchell scoring 16 points in the deciding game against Perth.

+Galatasaray

+On 19 July 2023, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

+On 30 November 2023, Galatasaray and Mitchell announced that they parted ways by mutual agreement.

+REG

+In November 2023, Mitchell was announced by Rwandan club REG for the FIBA Africa Women's Basketball League.
+Mitchell was the top scorer of the league season, after averaging 23.7 points per game on 45.2% shooting from the field and 40.0% from three-point range.